Friday, June 08, 2018

 Anyone who has studied physics would be familiar with the Archimedes' Principle.
 But few realize that Archimedes was born in Syracuse in Sicily.
 I for one only came to know this fact when I finally set foot on Syracuse or Siracusa on 24 May 2018.
 Though tucked in an inconspicuous small lane called Via Vincenzo Mirabella, we managed to find our way to the "Museum of Leonardo da Vinci & Archimedes Siracusa" and spent some time browsing through the items on display.

 One of the best ways to understand the culture and eating habits of the locals is to visit their markets.
 Food they eat has always been an integral part of their culture.
-A casual walk in the markets is to experience the lives of the local populace in the raw.
-Within the neighborhood, you have a chance to smell what they smell, see the clutters, listen to the haggling, quarrel and sighs and most of all eat what they eat.
+A casual walk in the markets is to experience the lives of the local inhabitants Within the neighborhood, you have a chance to smell what they smell, see the clutters, listen to the haggling, quarrel and sighs and most of all eat what they eat.

 Mercato di Rialto (Rialto Seafood Market), Venice.

 This is one of the hugely popular and highly recommended place for a visit.
-We chose to walk from the Venice Train Station to this destination along the alleyway alongside the canal which is longer to avoid getting lost had we chose the shorter route.
+We chose to walk from the Venice Train Station to this destination along the alleyway alongside the canal which is a longer route to avoid getting lost had we chose the shorter route.
 The shorter route zigzags through the labyrinth of alleyways.
-We ended spending longer than the normal 20 minutes duration because of distractions along the way.
+We ended spending longer than our scheduled 20 minutes duration because of distractions along the way.

 So by the time we reached this market past noon and closed to 1.00pm, the Neo-Gothic market halls were already closed.
 We were in fact uncertain whether it was closed because it was a non-business day or it was the end of the trading day.
 Outside the halls, the fish loading areas were all cleaned up, containers stacked leaving only a couple of vegetables and fruits stores still opened for business.